 In all Japanese schools, whether public or private, a choir takes place annually where all students usually participate and sing, usually one song per class.
-In this article we will talk a little about orchestras and choirs in Japanese schools.
+In this article, we are going to talk a little bit about orchestras and choirs in Japanese schools.

 Japanese schools are full of cultural activities with students such as artwork, research, choir, concert, theater and other performances.
-Not to mention the school clubs that also cover these activities.
+Not to mention the school clubs which also cover these activities.

 It is not necessary to be in a singing or choir club to participate in the choirs that usually take place in Japanese schools.
 All students in each class are encouraged and prepared months in advance to present a singing performance.

-You may have already seen these situations in anime, where students prepare months in advance.
-There is usually competition between classes and sometimes even inter-school.
+Maybe you've seen these situations in anime, where students prepare months in advance.
+There is usually a competition between classes and sometimes even interscholastic.

 Every year, important national competitions are organized to choose the best orchestra or choir.
 This allows students to feel motivated in terms of practicing their singing or instrument, in order to defend the honor of their school.

 The choir groups in schools are called gasshoudan [合唱団].
-In the West we have a strong connection to the choir in churches, when the choir refers to something religious, it is called seikatai [聖歌隊].
+In the West we have a strong connection with the choir in the churches, when the choir refers to something religious, it is called seikatai [聖歌隊].

 What are the benefits of choir in Japanese schools?

 Classical Japanese singing generally has a much more positive effect than popular songs among young people today.
 From an early age, Japanese children are encouraged to appreciate the true art of classical music and singing.